 In spite of its general lack of firearm regulation, in recent years the state has enacted laws to reduce access to guns by people convicted of domestic abuse.
-In 2017, Louisiana had the fourth-highest gun death rate in the country and exported crime guns at the 16th-highest rate.
+In 2019, Louisiana had the sixth-highest gun death rate in the country and exported crime guns at the 19th-highest rate.
 Policies lawmakers should consider to save lives from gun violence include funding evidence-based community violence intervention programs and requiring background checks on all gun sales.

 What Louisiana Does Well

 - Disarming procedures